openid/authzen/api/authorization-api-1_0.md

 - `can_delete`: The Action to delete a Resource.
 The specific entity MAY be identified by the Resource in the request.

 PDP Policies MAY incorporate common Action names to provide different decisions based on the Action.

-#### Custom Actions
-Any Action that is not one of the above is a custom Action.

 ### Context {#context}
 The Context object is a set of attributes that represent environmental or contextual data about the request such as time of day.
 It is a JSON ({{RFC8259}}) object.